MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/client-advanced-settings.md

 Set-LabelPolicy -AdvancedSettings @{ AdditionalPPrefixExtensions =""}
 ```

-**Example 2**:  PowerShell command to change all PFile extensions from generic encryption (dwg.pfile) to native encryption (.pdwg) when the files are protected:
+**Example 2**:  PowerShell command to change all PFile extensions from generic encryption to native encryption when the files are labeled and encrypted:

 ```PowerShell
 Set-LabelPolicy -AdvancedSettings @{ AdditionalPPrefixExtensions ="*"}